 Finally, one Other Starwood Account, which we refer to as the "Select Opportunistic Starwood Account," invests in "opportunistic" real estate, real estate debt and real estate-related securities globally (which often are under-managed assets and with higher potential for equity appreciation) and has priority over us with respect to such investment opportunities as of December 31, 2022.
 This Select Opportunistic Starwood Account had approximately \$4.5 billion of unused investing capacity.
-The priority granted to this Select Opportunistic Starwood Account, which was not fully invested as of December 31, 2022, had approximately \$13.6 billion of gross assets under management (includes 100% of property value if controlled by the fund and its affiliates, otherwise shown as the fund's proportionate share of property value).
-Other than (i) the priority granted to Select Opportunistic Starwood Account, (ii) the priority granted to Starwood Property Trust with respect to real estate-related debt and debt-like equity investments and (iii) the priority granted to SEREF with respect to debt investment opportunities related to European real estate, no Other Starwood Accounts have priority over us with respect to investment opportunities.
+The priority granted to this Select Opportunistic Starwood Account will result in fewer investment opportunities being made available to us.
+The Select Opportunistic Starwood Account, which was not fully invested as of December 31, 2022, had approximately \$13.6 billion of gross assets under management (includes 100% of property value if controlled by the fund and its affiliates, otherwise shown as the fund's proportionate share of property value).
+Other than (i) the priority granted to Select Opportunistic Starwood Account, (ii) the priority granted to SEREF with respect to debt investment opportunities related debt and debt-like equity investments and (iii) the priority granted to SEREF with respect to investment opportunities.
 However, Starwood Capital may in the future grant priority to additional Other Starwood Accounts.